Farmers/farm managers manage and work on farms. Farmers own or lease the land, while farm managers operate farms for farm owners.

 - maintain and clean farm buildings, yards and fences

-- manage financial and farming records, including the payment of farm accounts and tax.
+- manage financial and farming records and accounts.

 Skills and knowledge